 AISLE RUNNER: While white runners are being used less and less these days, they are permitted here.
 Please consult with your florist.

 CONFETTI: Confetti, rice, and glitter may not be used in the church or on the church grounds.

 HONORARIA: Use of the Parish Hall: If the Reception takes place in the Undercroft and/or Parish Hall a donation for the use of the facility is expected.
-Honorarium for Parish Organist: $150 (due before the wedding) There will be a $25 per hour fee charged for rehearsals and/or other musical arrangements.
+Honorarium for Parish Organist: $150 (due before the wedding).
+There will be a $25 per hour fee charged for rehearsals and/or other musical arrangements.
 Make check payable to Anthony Antolini.
 Honoraria for Clergy: There is no set amount as each wedding is unique, nor is this required.
 If you are requesting other clergy to participate or officiate then arrangements should be made with them to compensate them for their services.

 SERVICES OUTSIDE THE CHURCH BUILDING: There are times when a couple will want to get married outside or at another location.
 This is permitted and the details should be made with the clergy about arrangements.
 There are wonderful and sacred sites around the state that are wonderful for such events.

 Copyright © 2022 Episcopal Church of St. John Baptist - All Rights Reserved.
 200 Main St. Thomaston, ME 04861